Solar Panel ROI Calculator

 What This Calculator Does

-This solar panel ROI calculator helps homeowners, property owners, and commercial facility managers evaluate the financial return on solar panel installations.
-It calculates payback period, 25-year total savings, and return on investment based on system size in kilowatts, installation cost, utility electricity rate, net metering policies, annual rate increases, and the federal Investment Tax Credit.
-As of 2026, the residential ITC expired on January 1, 2026, but commercial installations under 1.5 MW AC still qualify for a 30% tax credit through December 31, 2027 if safe harbored by July 3, 2026.
+This solar panel ROI calculator evaluates the financial return on solar panel installations for residential and commercial properties.
+It calculates payback period, 25-year total savings, and ROI based on system size in kilowatts, total installed cost, local utility electricity rate, net metering credit rate, annual utility rate escalation, panel degradation (0.5% per year), and the federal Investment Tax Credit availability.
+As of 2026, the residential ITC is $0; commercial installations up to 1.5 MW AC qualify for a 30% ITC if installation is complete by December 31, 2027 and the project was safe-harbored by July 3, 2026.

 The Formula